-- independent\analyzers (list of types) The analyzers to run on each piece before aggregation, in the order you want to run them.
-For no independent analyzers, use [] or None. - aggregated\experiments (list of types) The Experimenters to run on aggregated data of all pieces, in the order you want to run them. - settings (dict) Settings to be used with the analyzers. - data (pandas.DataFrame or list of DataFrame) Input data for the first analyzer to run.
-If this argument is not None, you must provide the output from a previous call to get data() of this instance.
+- aggregated_experiments (list of types) The Experimenters to run on aggregated data of all pieces, in the order you want to run them. - independent_analyzers (list of types) The analyzers to run on each piece before aggregation, in the order you want to run them.
+For no independent analyzers, use [] or None. - settings (dict) Settings to be used with the analyzers. - data (list of pandas.Series or pandas.DataFrame) Input data for the first analyzer to run.
+If this argument is not None, you must provide the output from a previous call to get_data() of this instance.

-Returns Either one pandas.DataFrame with all experimental results or a list of DataFrame objects, each with the experimental results for one piece.
+Returns Either one DataFrame with all experimental results or a list of DataFrame objects, each with the experimental results for one piece.